supritajha19/Power-Bi-Project/README.md

 # Power-Bi-Project

-# 📊 Dcluttr - Data Analyst Task Submission

-**🗓️ Deadline:** 13th July, 2025, 11:59 PM
-**🎯 Task Objective:** Create the derived table `blinkit_city_insights` using SQL by integrating and analyzing inventory data from Blinkit.
+**🎯 Task Objective:** Create the derived table `blinkit_city_insights` using SQL by integrating and analyzing inventory data from Blinkit tables and creating a Power BI dashboard

 ---

 ## 📁 Project Overview

-This project is part of the Data Analyst recruitment process for **Dcluttr**.
-It involves writing complex SQL queries to process and transform raw product inventory data from Blinkit into actionable insights at the city level.
+This project involves writing complex SQL queries to process and transform raw product inventory data from Blinkit into actionable insights at the city level.
 The primary focus is on **estimating the quantity sold (`est_qty_sold`)** by analyzing inventory movement across timestamps.

 ---

 ## 📂 Repository Contents
+-
 - `blinkit_city_insights_query.txt` — SQL script to generate the final `blinkit_city_insights` table.
 - `blinkit_city_insights_output.csv` — Output of the derived table after executing the query on the cleaned data.
 - `README.md` — This documentation file.